-Warren Gatland: WRU have a three-man shortlist to replace coach
+Warren Gatland: WRU has three-man shortlist to replace coach in 2019

 "Our income has levelled out.
 We can't increase ticket prices and sponsorship revenue is the same, so we need to look at our ways to raise money such as staging the Anthony Joshua fight and Ed Sheeran concerts.
 These events are essential for our income and to keep the smaller clubs running."

-Reforming the WRU
+Davies on reforming the WRU

-Davies also outlined proposals to member clubs aimed at "streamlining and modernising" the WRU's structure.
+Davies also outlined proposals aimed at "streamlining and modernising" the WRU's structure.

-The chairman proposed cutting the WRU board to between eight and 12 and for the current nine districts to be based more on geography.
+He proposed cutting the WRU board to between eight and 12, and for the current nine districts to be based more on geography.

-The current WRU board is made of 20 members and 14 district representatives.
+As it stands, the WRU board is made of 20 members and 14 district representatives.

-Davies also presented a proposal of a separate council to take responsibility for the grass roots club game.
+Davies also presented a proposal of a separate council to take responsibility for the grassroots club game.

-"The current Board is sometimes unwieldy simply by virtue of its size," said Davies.
+"The current board is sometimes unwieldy simply by virtue of its size," said Davies.

 "It's not just at the WRU that we have identified a need to change and modernise.
-We would be following suit with other major sports governing bodies who are instigating important change, like the RFU [Rugby Football Union], British Cycling, the ECB [England and Wales Cricket Board] and the Football Association.
+We would be following suit with other major sports governing bodies who are instigating important change, like the Rugby Football Union, British Cycling, the ECB [England and Wales Cricket Board] and the Football Association.

 "In general, sporting bodies are now working towards having boards of between eight and 12 members and underpinning the mechanism for change is a drive to increase diversity amongst the personnel on the board."